alhayden/motd/README.md

 Each `notification` contains these values:
  - `name`: the name of this notification (required, but is not displayed)
- - `msg` : text to wrap around the notification, `%s` is replaced with the displayed text
+ - `msg` : optional text to wrap around the notification, `%s` is replaced with the displayed text
  - `type`: the type of this notification, can be `reminder`, `splash`, `random`, or `always`.
  - `ansi`: optional ansi codes, formatted like {"r":`r`, "g":`g`,"b":`b`, "codes":[`1`, `2`]}

 `reminder`s include:
- - `warnings`: and array of numbers representing the days before each event to send a reminder
+ - `warnings`: an optional array of numbers representing the days before each event to send a reminder; defaults to just 0 (day-of)
  - `strp`, the format to parse times, see https://docs.python.org/3/library/time.html#time.strftime
  - `values`: a map of dates (in the form specified by `strp`) pointing to the message to be sent when that date is selected by `warnings`